kbilsted/ReassureTest.Net/README.md

 # 2. Scope

-ReasureTest focus primarily on integration tests
+ReasureTest's focus primarily on automated api tests, integration tests and component tests - as depicted in "the testing pyramid".
+You can use it for unit tests as well, when you want to combine expected values.

 <img src="docs/devopsgroup_testing_pyramids_ideal_001.svg" width="40%">

-A lot of litterature on why this may be beneficial to you can be found here
+A lot of litterature on why moving up the "test pyramid" may be beneficial to you can be found here:

 * "Why Most Unit Testing is Waste" by James O Coplien https://rbcs-us.com/documents/Why-Most-Unit-Testing-is-Waste.pdf
 * "Unit Testing is Overrated" by Alexey Golub  https://tyrrrz.me/blog/unit-testing-is-overrated